-NSG 2510 NURSING PRACTICUM I (2)
+FUNDAMENTALS OF NURSING CARE I (2)

 A practicum course that focuses on the student in a transition who is acquiring skills basic to the practice of nursing.
-Experiences will be provided in a long term care health care setting.
-Prerequisite: NSG 2010 Introduction to Nursing Science or permission of the instructor.
+Experiences will be provided in a long-term health care setting.
+Prerequisite: NSG 2010 or permission of the instructor.

-NURSING PRACTICUM II (3)
+FUNDAMENTALS OF NURSING CARE II (3)

 The second practicum course continues to focus on the student in transition.
 Through the ongoing use of the nursing process the student develops additional skills for the care of the client in institutional health care settings.
-Prerequisite: NSG 2510 Nursing Practicum I or permission of the instructor.
+Prerequisite: NSG 2510 or permission of the instructor.